Are Air Purifiers Worth It?

 - Technology approved by FDA for use as a class II medical device

-If we split the difference between the two units, we arrive at a cost of approximately $800, which is a suitable input to our analysis.
+If we split the difference between the two units, we arrive at a cost of roughly $850, which is a suitable input to our analysis.
 For emphasis, we know these air purifiers are effective and backed by scientific studies.
 We know we are getting what we pay for, which is important when we later consider the benefits.
 In order to list benefits, we need some assurance that they are not just marketing hype.

 Cost of Use Input